 Should I get mortgage life insurance?

 Mortgage life insurance sounds appealing.
-Knowing that your heirs won’t have to worry about mortgage payments in the event of your death is comforting.
+Knowing that your dependents or heirs won’t have to worry about mortgage payments in the event of your death is comforting.
 But there are some downsides to mortgage life insurance that you should think about carefully before signing up.

 -